thanhtut-dev/my-addons/README.md

 ### 1. sale_discount_approval
 - Adds approval workflow for discounts in Sales Order.
 - Team leader approval required based on whether total discount is exceed discount limit defined in sales team or not.

+## 2. customer_access_by_sales_team
+- Separate access rights for Team Leaders and Team Members.
+- Administrators can assign customers to Sales Teams.
+Only Sales Administrators can see all customers.
+- Team Leaders and Members can only select customers related to their Sales Team in Sales, CRM Leads, and Opportunities.
+- Team Leaders and Members can view only Sale Orders, Leads, and Opportunities created by their own team.